juliagdealedo/juliagdealedo.github.io/content/blog/elevation-profile.md

 _Indeed, after Despeñaperros, there is a big hole._

-Here some tips to your elevation profile in R
+Here are some tips to your elevation profile in R

 ## Step by step